 Orange juice - try naval oranges, clementines, satsumas or tangerines.

-Cinnamon stick - or use ½ tsp ground cinnamon.
+Cinnamon stick - or use ½ teaspoon ground cinnamon.
 Optional.

 You only need a cutting board and knife to prepare the plums, and a pot and wooden spoon for the cooking.